5 inefficient steps in your debt collection process

 5. No plan for the debt collection process

-Create a plan with a clear framework to execute.
-Without direction and a clear framework for dealing with your non-paying customers, effective recovery is almost impossible.
+Create a plan with a framework to execute.
+Without direction and a framework for dealing with your non-paying customers, effective collection is almost impossible.

 Our clear recommendation is that your company should establish a clear framework for who handles your debt collection, when the debt collection should be carried out and what steps it should include.